hms-networks/AbccSpiAnalyzer/README.md

 #### Custom Visual Studio Projects

-If you decide to make your own Visual Studio project (perhaps to use some other version), ensure that you configure the linker to correctly select the proper library
+If there is a need to create a new Visual Studio project, ensure the linker is configured to include the correct library:

-* If you are using **Win64**, specify `./sdk/release/Analyzer64.lib` in your linker input.
+* If using **Win64**, specify `./sdk/release/Analyzer64.lib` in the linker input.
   * The configuration manager has this setup as x64.
-* If you are using **Win32**, specify `./sdk/release/Analyzer.lib` in your linker input.
+* If using **Win32**, specify `./sdk/release/Analyzer.lib` in the linker input.
   * The configuration manager has this setup as Win32.

 Once compiled, a file called `AbccSpiAnalyzer.dll` or `AbccSpiAnalyzer64.dll` in the either `./plugins/Win32/` or `./plugins/Win64` folder, respectively.
-Copy this DLL to your Saleae Logic software installation in the "Analyzers" folder:
+Copy this DLL to the user's Saleae Logic software installation in the "Analyzers" folder:

 * Example: `C:\Program Files\Saleae LLC\Analyzers\AbccSpiAnalyzer.dll`